Namgay282004/Namgay282004.github.io/_posts/2024-03-19-DBS101_FlippedClass6.md

 NoSQL databases are non-tabular databases and store data differently than relational tables.
 NoSQL databases come in a variety of types based on their data model.
 The main types are document, key-value, wide-column, and graph.
 They provide flexible schemas and scale easily with large amounts of data and high user loads.

-In this article, you'll learn what a NoSQL database is and different types of NoSQL Database.
+In this article, we will be looking into what a NoSQL database is and different types of NoSQL Database.

 ## What is NoSQL Database?